anarock/leads/GENIE_SDK.md

 ---

 **Note:** Ensure that all the required query parameters are provided in the parent window URL to avoid any unexpected behavior.
-If you wish to enable automatic lead synchronization when `lead_id` is not available, provide the `campaignId` in the SDK options.

 ---